 Form For Smoking

-Governor DeSantis signed Senate Bill 182 into law on March 18, 2019, and the law is effective as of this date.
+Governor DeSantis signed Senate Bill 182 into law on March 18, 2019, and the law became effective upon signature.
 The law allows a qualified physician to determine that smoking is an appropriate route of administration for medical marijuana.
-This website addresses information regarding certifying of patients under the age of 18, availability, supply limits, consent form requirements, required documentation, and more.
+Below, you will find information regarding availability, the certification of patients under the age of 18, supply limits, consent form requirements, required documentation, and more.

 Qualified Patients & Physicians